Because WordPress onpage SEO should become second nature

 Yes, you should use images in your blog content.
 Posts with images get more clicks.

 But the thing with images is that Google has no idea what's on them until you find a way to tell them directly.
-Hence, alt tags.
+Hence, alt text.

 <img src="https://cdn.dart-creations.com/img.jpg" alt="what the image is about" />

-In WordPress, you can set alt tags very easily for every image you have on the blog:
+In WordPress, you can set alt text very easily for every image you have on the blog:

 A good practice is to use a short 2-5 word description of what's in the picture, plus include a keyword whenever it makes sense.
 On to our final step in the on-page seo checklist...